-On March 19, 2020 the Company entered into a Master Services Agreement (the "MSA") with 180 Consulting, pursuant to which 180 Consulting has provided and will continue to provide a variety of consulting services including product management, operational consulting, staff augmentation, internal systems platform integration and software engineering services, among others, through separate executed statements of work ("SOWs").
-The Company has entered into eleven SOWs under the MSA.
-Some of the SOWs include the ability to earn stock at a conversion rate to be calculated 20 days after the execution of the related SOW.
-180 Consulting earned a cumulative number of shares through April 30, 2022 totaling 577,147, and 56,070 shares for the three months ended April 30, 2022 and 2021.
-In addition, on February 22, 2022, the Company issued to 180 Consulting an aggregate of 78,031 shares as compensation for services previously rendered during the three-months ended January 31, 2022.
-Such 78,031 shares were issued in a private placement in reliance on the exemption from registration available under Section 4(a)(2) of the Securities Act, including Regulation D promulgated thereunder.
+On March 19, 2020, the Company entered into a Master Services Agreement (the "MSA") with 180 Consulting, pursuant to which 180 Consulting has provided and will continue to provide a variety of consulting services in support of eValuator products including product management, operational consulting, staff augmentation, internal systems platform integration and software engineering services, among others, through separate executed statements of work ("SOWs").
+On September 20, 2021, the Company entered into a separate MSA in support of Avelead products.
+The Company has entered into separate SOWs under the MSA.
+Some of the SOWs include the ability of 180 Consulting to earn stock at a conversion rate to be calculated 20 days after the execution of the related SOW.
 The MSA includes a termination clause upon a 90-day written notice.
-While no related party has a direct or indirect material interest in this MSA or the related SOWs, individuals providing services to us under the MSA and the SOWs may share workspace and administrative costs with 121G Consulting (as defined and further discussed in Note 10 - Related Party Transactions).
+While no related party has a direct or indirect material interest in this MSA or the related SOWs, individuals providing services to us under the MSA and the SOWs may share workspace and administrative costs with 121G Consulting (as defined and further discussed in Note 14 - Related Party Transactions in the Company's Annual Report on Form 10-K for the fiscal year ended January 31, 2022).
+180 Consulting earned a cumulative number of shares through October 31, 2022 totaling 814,267.
+For the three and nine months ended October 31, 2022, 180 Consulting earned a total of 183,284 and 293,190 shares, respectively.
+The Company paid fees of \$751,000 and \$1,781,000, respectively, for services rendered by 180 Consulting during the three and nine months ended October 31, 2022.
+The Company paid fees of \$376,000 and \$1,092,000, respectively, for services rendered by 180 Consulting during the three and nine months ended October 31, 2021.
+On September 16, 2022, the Company issued 53,836 shares as compensation for services previously rendered during the three months ended July 31, 2022.
+Such shares were issued in a private placement in reliance on the exemption from registration available under Section 4(a)(2) of the Securities Act, including Regulation D promulgated thereunder.
+The MSA is terminable by the Company or 180 Consulting upon 90-days advanced written notice to the other party.